thevoltagesource/eagle-mqtt-bridge/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/thevoltagesource/eagle-mqtt-bridge)<br>
 This application creates an HTTP listener to capture XML from the Rainforest Eagle, parse the XML, and publish select data to the specified MQTT host.
 This is available as a Docker container on [Docker Hub](https://hub.docker.com/repository/docker/thevoltagesource/eagle-mqtt-bridge).

+[Home Assistant](https://www.home-assistant.io) users can now skip the manual YAML config by enabling discovery!
+This will create two devices under the MQTT integration.
+One for the bridge and one for the Eagle.

 Settings are passed to the app through environment variables.

 * **MQTT_HOST=ip.ad.re.ss - REQUIRED - IP of your MQTT broker.**